Sitecore/jss/docs/data/routes/docs/techniques/forms/en.md

 Sitecore provides a sample implementation of rendering this form data into a usable React form for your reference and modification.
 The sample implementation provides a native React state-based implementation using controlled form components.
 It supports client and server side validation and multistep forms.

-> There are two npm packages for JSS + Forms
-> * `sitecore-jss-react-forms` implements components to render forms in React
-> * `sitecore-jss-forms` implements framework-agnostic helpers to deal with the forms API (serializing forms to post, antiforgery, etc)
->
-> These packages ship with TypeScript typings and JSDoc comments so they are easily discoverable in typings-aware editors such as Code.

-To use the example React forms implementation:

-* Install the forms package: `npm i @sitecore-jss/sitecore-jss-react-forms`
-* Modify your Form component to use the library's form components:
+To use the example React forms implementation, modify your Form component to use the library's form components:

 ```jsx
 import { Form } from '@sitecore-jss/sitecore-jss-react-forms';